RodEsp/UnityJS/README.md

 UnityJS
 =====

-A very simple single-page application framework.
+A very simple [single-page application](https://en.wikipedia.org/wiki/Single-page_application) framework.

+## Usage
-To use you must define your individual pages within a div that has data-role="view" as an attribute.
+Define each page in your HTML by encapsulating its content in a div that has `data-role="view"` as an attribute.

-There is no support for external html templates.
-It is recommended that if you plan to develop in different HTML files you use a build tool like Webpack to compile all your HTML into a single page.
+If you plan to separate each page into its own HTML file you will need to use a build tool like [Webpack](https://webpack.js.org/) to compile all your HTML into a single HTML file.

+> _Note:_ There is no support for external html templates.

+### Example
+See [main.html](./test/main.html) for an example of how to use UnityJS.

+#### How to run the example
+Clone this repo and open [main.html](./test/main.html) in your web browser.